obsidianmd/obsidian-developer-docs/en/Community directory/Community directory.md

 ## How to use the community directory

-- [[Getting started]]: sign in, set up your community profile, and claim your plugins and themes.
+- [[Set up and claim]]: sign in, set up your community profile, and claim your plugins and themes.
 - [[Manage your plugin or theme]]: review scanner results, manage releases, edit attribution, and transfer ownership.
-	- [[Public plugin or theme listing]]: what visitors see on an entry's public listing page.
 - [[Developer policies]]: policies all plugins and themes must follow to stay listed in the directory.
 - [[Submit your plugin]]: prepare a release and submit your plugin for review.
 	- [[Submission requirements for plugins]]: plugin-specific requirements for publishing.